timklawa/tasker/README.md

 # Tasker

-Tasker is a productivity application designed to help users manage their tasks efficiently.

-## Features
+## New Functionality

-- Create, edit, and delete tasks
-- Organize tasks by categories
-- Set due dates and reminders
-- Mark tasks as completed
-- User authentication and profile management
+This update includes the following new features:

+- **Enhanced User Interface**: Improved layout and design using Tailwind CSS for a more responsive experience.
+- **New Components**: Added new reusable components using shadcn/ui for better UI consistency.
+- **TypeScript Support**: Full TypeScript support for better type safety and development experience.
+- **State Management**: Integrated state management for improved performance and user experience.

-## Installation
+## Getting Started

-To get started with Tasker, clone the repository and install the dependencies:
+To get started with the project, clone the repository and install the dependencies: